ALASdoo/wedoqa_com/content/home/experience.md

   company_url = ""
   location = ""
   description = """
-  * To increase the speed of the testing process and coverage, we can implement test automation in a development flow at any time.
+  * Automated testing for rapid turnaround and increased testing coverage
-  * Our team has a comprehensive knowledge of automation tools such as Selenium, Appium, Test Complete, Watir, WatIN, Katalon etc.
+  * Extensive knowledge of automated software testing tools including Selenium, Appium, Test Complete, Watir, WatIN, Katalon, and more
-  * We do integration of automated testing into Automated Continuous Integration servers (Hudson, Jenkins, CruiseControl...)
+  * Testing within Automated Continuous Integration Servers such as Hudson, Jenkins, CruiseControl and more
-  * Setting up the initial framework for automation
+  * Setup the initial framework for automation
-  * Load/Stress testing using Jmeter and Selenium for real user load simulation
+  * Load/stress testing using JMeter and Selenium real user load simulations
-  * We also use Katalon - open-source tool suitable for mobile, web and API testing; can be integrated with GitHub and Jira; supports multiple users working on the project; has pragmatic reporting system
+  * Katalon testing for mobile, web, and API testing which supports multiple users, has pragmatic reporting, and can be integrated with GitHub and Jira
+  * Testing for full project specs and region/industry compliance

   """

 [[experience]]